Ever wonder how disposable baby diapers became the time-saving (and skin-protecting) convenience they are today? Here are some of the highlights:

-- Disposable diapers have been around for 70 years.
-If you were born after 1949, you probably wore them as a baby.
+Disposable diapers have been around for more than 70 years.
+If you were born after 1949, there’s a good chance you wore them as a baby.

 Of course, the team at Bostik (which includes many parents) knows there are many reasons why you choose to use disposable diapers and stay loyal to brands you trust.
 Rest assured that, as the adhesive supplier to many leading diaper manufacturers worldwide, we make our adhesives with your baby’s best interests in mind.

 Unlike the first disposable diapers, which were basically a stack of tissue paper with a belt, today’s diapers are designed to keep your baby comfortable, happy, and dry.
 Adhesives helped make that happen.